Bowl, dance, run, and volunteer at the Polk Senior Games

 If you’re looking to support local older adults, you’re right on target.

-• Sports like bowling, golf, and basketball
+• Sports like bowling, golf, basketball, pickleball, and tennis

 • Ballroom, social, and square dancing